Expectations for Meetings

 CLASS Accommodations Plan

 The Accommodations Plan represents possible accommodations for which a student may be eligible, contingent on the documentation they have provided.
 Actual accommodations may vary by class, subject matter or specific course requirements.
-The Form must be signed and dated by the student and his/her Specialist.
 It is valid for only one semester, which means that, if you wish to receive accommodations, you must meet with your Specialist at the start of every semester to fill out new paperwork.

 Activities for Appointments